amccully/cse15l-lab-reports/lab-report-2-week-1.md

 }
 ```
 * Then place it somewhere that you know the file path to (in my example, I put it on the Desktop)
-* Run this scp command in the directory of your .java file, changing the appropriate parts as last time: `scp YourFile.java cs15lfa22zz@ieng6.ucsd.edu:~/`
+* Run this scp command in the directory of your .java file, changing the appropriate parts as last time: `scp WhereAmI.java cs15lfa22zz@ieng6.ucsd.edu:~/`
 * The file should now be on the ieng6 machine in the home directory, use the ssh command to login and see if it's there (using ls)!
-* You can also use the `cat` command from earlier to see if the file contents are the same
+* You can also use the `cat` command from earlier to make sure the file contents are the same

 ![Step4Screenshot](SCPCommandImage.png)